yalelibrary/linked-art-mapping/specs/md/concepts/record_level_entities.md

 For formats that are instances of two different types, one base class has been marked as **primary**.
 For these supertypes, only the primary base class should be used as the `Type` of the record-level resources.

+## Record processing rules

+Apply the following rules to the processing of bibliographic \(bib\) and holdings \(mfhd\) records:

+-   Ignore all suppressed bibs and mfhds.
+-   Ignore bibs with no related mfhds \(orphan bibs\).
+-   Ignore bibs that are unsuppressed, but whose related mfhds are all suppressed.
+-   Ignore mfhds that are unsuppressed, but whose related bib is suppressed.

 1. [Content and carriers](../tasks/content_and_carriers.md)

 2. [LUX supertype taxonomy](../tasks/supertypes/supertypes.md)